OpenSilver/OpenSilver.Documentation/documentation/general/development-setup.md

    - Once the download is complete, run the installer file from your Downloads folder.

 4. **Install Visual Studio 2022:**
    - When prompted, select the workloads you wish to install.
-For general development, choose “.NET desktop development” and “ASP.NET and web development”.
+Make sure you have at least: “.NET desktop development” and “ASP.NET and web development” selected.
    - Click "Install" and wait for the installation to complete.

 5. **Complete the Setup:**